Are You in Need of a Sleep Spray?

 Does lavender spray help you sleep?

-Lavender’s aroma has been shown to improve your sleep by a number of ways.
+Lavender’s aroma has been shown to improve your sleep in a number of ways.
 Such as slowing down your blood pressure.
-This, in turn, puts your body into a relaxed state allowing for a more restful sleep according to University of Miami School of Medicine; source.
+This, in turn, puts your body into a relaxed state, allowing for a more restful sleep, according to the University of Miami School of Medicine; source.

 And in another study by Psychologists at Wesleyan University in Connecticut, researchers monitoring sleep cycles discovered lavender increased slow-wave sleep.

 So, yes, lavender is an effective natural sleep aid.
 And one of the easiest ways to clear your mind and nod off for a more restful slumber is with a lavender sleep spray.

 Related: Sleep Tight Bath Salts